igorspp/ELL-417/README.md

 	geom_bar(aes(fill = Sample), stat = "identity", position = "dodge")  +
 	theme(axis.text.x = element_text(angle = 90, hjust = 1, vjust = 0.5))
 </code></pre>
+<p>Take a look at the graph.
+What is/are the most abundant microbial groups in the samples?</p>
 <p>Now, it is time to take this to take this to the next level and work with the data you downloaded yourself from MG-RAST.
 First we will erase everything and start from scratch, so that there is no conflict between the new and the old data.
 To do this, type:</p>
 <pre><code>rm(list = ls())
 </code></pre>
-<p>To make it easier for us, I copy below once again the commands we have used so far.
+<p>To make it easier, I copy below once again the commands we have used so far.
 All you have to do is change the sample name (<em>mgmXXXXXX</em>) to match the names of the data you downloaded.
 Remember to change all the instances, not only the first one!</p>
 <pre><code>mgmXXXXXX_phylum &lt;- read.table("mgmXXXXXX_phylum.csv", header = T, sep = "\t")
 mgmXXXXXX_phylum &lt;- sweep(mgmXXXXXX_phylum, 1, rowSums(mgmXXXXXX_phylum), "/")
 mgmXXXXXX_phylum &lt;- melt(mgmXXXXXX_phylum)